gaberull/excel_gcp_mysql_webapp/README.md

   - [ ] Add authorization
 - [ ] Figure out which open-source license to add to this project before making repository public
 - [ ] Clean up GCP folders and remove old file versions
-- [ ] See about changing permissions on Google cloud storage bucket to not be quite so open
+- [ ] See about changing permissions on Google cloud storage bucket
 - [ ] See about moving php scripts and other files to a folder called ``scripts/``
 - [ ] See about obscuring certain php files
 - [ ] Tighten up user authentification all over, and secure site against potential SQL injection attacks
 - [ ] Change mysql db user info for user www-data
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
 - [ ] Look into the possibility of encrypting sensitive files (GCP Secret API key)
+- [x] Add phone number formatting (dashes) for other display options other than display all
+- [x] Create screen recording gif of web application in action (don't use sensitive data)
+- [x] color code by position
 - [x] In "dislay all employees" use background color of red for inactive employees
 - [x] Add check in [bday_emailer.php](emailer_script/bday_emailer.php) script to only notify about employees who have been at the company for at least 6 months
 - [x] Change primary key from email to combination of first and last names